This post may contain compensated links. Find more info in our disclosure policy.

 Tips for visiting Zion National Park

 - Trail closures: rockfall and trail maintenance has led to trail closures including Weeping Rock, Hidden Canyon, the Lower Emerald Pool and Observation Point via the East Rim.
-As the park resumes limited operations in June 2020 trails including Angels Landing and some Kolob Canyon trails are closed.
 The Narrows is dependent on water flow and closes when the water flow exceeds 150 cubic feet per second or if there is a risk of flash floods.

 Ultimate guide to Zion tip: Check the trail status on the official Zion website or at the Visitors Center for latest information.